Traditional Scandinavian Music & Musical Instruments:

 Danish Traditional Instruments:

-Folk group Lang Linken - Denmark Small concert on Old instruments - 2012 Youtube
+Folk group Lang Linken - Denmark Small concert on Old instruments - "Danish Folk Music.

 Finnish Traditional Instruments: